Mongrel.io User Documentation

 Using Variables in URLs

-Both Source URLs and Destination URLs support template variables, allowing you to dynamically construct URLs based on incoming request data and even data from other sources.
+Both Source URLs and Destination URLs support template variables, allowing you to dynamically construct URLs based on incoming request data and data from other sources.

 Template Syntax